ManarM7md/ECG-Heartbeat-Classification/README.md

 ### Deployment

-The ECG Heartbeat Categorization model is deployed as a web application using Gradio.
+The ECG Heartbeat Categorization model is deployed as a web application using Streamlit.
 You can access the deployed app at the following link:

 [ECG Heartbeat Categorization Streamlit App ](https://ecg-heartbeat-classification-p92c55kesdmjg9zy6pqrw9.streamlit.app/)